sanskriti-ltc/LBG_Digital_Asset_Platform/README.md

-# LBG Hedera POC
+# LBG Digital Asset Platform

-This project is havind frontend and backend applications that interacts with the Hedera Token Service on the testnet. backend provides endpoints for creating, minting, redeeming, associating, dissociating, and transferring tokens.
-The application dynamically sets the operator based on the `requesterName` provided in the request body.
+This project is having frontend and backend applications that interacts with the multiple blockchains. backend provides endpoints for creating, minting, redeeming, associating, dissociating, and transferring tokens.

 ## Prerequisites